mediative/eigenflow/README.md

 override def executionPlan = download ~> transform ~> analyze
 ```

-You just need to define the logic of stage methods (`downloadReport`, `buildParquet` etc in the example above) the rest
+You just need to define the logic of stage methods (`downloadReport`, `buildParquetFile` etc in the example above) the rest
 will be done automatically, namely:

 * The system will automatically do "checkpoints" on every stage switch, thus in case of failure it restarts by running the
 failed stage again.
 * It can automatically catch-up by processing missing days, and many more - see [complete list of features](#main-features).

+Platform limitations:

+* Supports scala language only.
+* Hardly pays off for simple atomic jobs (one stage process).
+* Does not provide connectors to 3rd party systems.
+* It is not a replacement for ESB or BPM systems, in cases when a very complex workflow involved and there is a need for
+  UI to draw the processes it's better to consider another products.

 ## Main Features